Start Your Own Union

 How do I join?

-anyone who wants to leave their details.
-If a few dozen people
+page for anyone who wants to leave their details.
+If a few dozen

-sign-up, I'll try to get legal insurance or if you can get a
+people sign-up, I'll try to get legal insurance or if you can

 I organise another small union.
 Can we buy services together